okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 </style>
 ```

 The TodoItem component is only responsible for rendering a single to-do item.
-The `props: ['item']` line declares that this component receives a **prop** or parameter called `item`, which contains the data about a to-do item (the text, whether it’s completed, and so on).
+The `props: ['item']` line declares that this component receives a **prop** or parameter called `item`, which contains the data about one to-do item (the text, whether it’s completed, and so on).

 In the Dashboard component, this line creates a TodoItem component for each to-do item: